 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
-In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio, as can be seen in Table 4 of this report, increased from 86.5% to 94.0% between the valuations.
-The funded ratio increased from the prior valuation primarily due to a liability gain resulting from salaries increasing less than expected, the impact of the assumption change, and the return on the actuarial value of assets being greater than expected (an 8.6% return versus the assumed rate of 7.5%).
-If the market value of assets were used, rather than the actuarial value, the funded ratio would be 98.1%.
+The funded status alone is not appropriate for assessing the need for future contributions.
+The funded status is also not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.
+The funded ratio, as can be seen in Table 4 of this report, increased from 93.6% to 96.8% between the valuations.
+The funded ratio increased from the prior valuation primarily due to a liability gain resulting from significantly fewer retirements than expected.
+If the market value of assets were used, rather than the actuarial value, the funded ratio would be 96.0%.